-- Judges who are approved for a leave of absence with full or partial pay (does not include the Deferred Salary Leave Plan) will remain covered for all their benefits and employer cost sharing arrangements will continue for the duration of the leave. - For judges who have been approved for a leave without pay, the judge and employer must complete a Continuation of Employee Benefits Coverage - Leave of Absence without Pay Form and submit it to their employer or the Plan Administrator (Vestcor) within 60 calendar days of the leave commencing.
-IMPORTANT: The judge must sign, date, and initial their options on the form, whether or not coverage is continued.
-Optional Critical Illness coverage will automatically be continued (see note on page 9). - During the unpaid leave (LWOP), the judge will be responsible for the entirety (100%) of all premium payments for the coverage they chose to continue, unless the judge and employer have otherwise agreed to a cost-sharing arrangement, as designated on the Continuation of Employee Benefits Coverage - Leave of Absence without Pay Form.
+- Judges who are approved for a leave of absence with full or partial pay (does not include the Deferred Salary Leave Plan) will remain covered for all their benefits and employer cost sharing arrangements will continue for the duration of the leave. - For an approved leave without pay (LWOP), the judge and employer must complete a Continuation of Employee Benefits Coverage Leave of Absence without Pay Form and submit it to the employer or the Plan Administrator (Vestcor) within 60 calendar days of the leave commencing.
+IMPORTANT!
+The judge must sign, date, and initial their options on the form, whether or not coverage is continued.
+Optional Critical Illness coverage will automatically be continued (see note on page 11). - If the judge chooses to discontinue coverage, they must complete and submit the form Continuation of Employee Benefits Coverage Leave of Absence without Pay indicating their choice not to continue.
+Premiums pay for the next month coverage, consequently their coverage will end on the last day of the month for which the last premium payment paid for and will then be suspended.
+The only exception is for Voluntary AD&D, which provides coverage for the current month.
+Therefore, Voluntary AD&D coverage would be suspended at the end of the month in which the leave started.
+Coverage for all benefits will only be reinstated upon the judge's return to work. - If the judge chooses to continue coverage during the unpaid leave (LWOP), they will be responsible for the entirety (100%) of all premium payments for the coverage they chose to continue as designated on the Continuation of Employee Benefits Coverage Leave of Absence without Pay/Layoff Form, unless the judge and employer have otherwise agreed to a cost-sharing arrangement.